krishanthisera/CKS-Challenges/challenge-04.md

 sudo apt-get install -y falco
 ```

-The driver I have associated in this scenario is `kmod`, and I have enabled the automatic rule-sets update.
+The driver, I have associated in this scenario is `kmod`, and I have enabled the automatic rule-sets update.

-See [here](https://falco.org/docs/getting-started/installation/#installation-details) for complete installation guide.
+See [here](https://falco.org/docs/getting-started/installation/#installation-details) for the complete installation guide.

 Once installed, we can list Falco systemd services as below